codingMustache/codingMustache/README.md

 ## Joke of the Day

-Doctor: Do you want to hear the good news or the bad news?
-Patient: Good news please.
-Doctor: we're naming a disease after you.
+What do you call a cow with two legs?
+Lean beef.

 ## Daily Trivia

-According to the International System of Units, how many bytes are in a kilobyte of RAM?
+Which of these was the name of a bug found in April 2014 in the publicly available OpenSSL cryptography library?
- 1. 500
+ 1. Shellshock
- 2. 1024
+ 2. Heartbleed
- 3. 1000
+ 3. Corrupted Blood
- 4. 512
+ 4. Shellscript

 <details>
   <summary>Answer</summary>
-  1000
+  Heartbleed
 </details>